zjxhz/zjxhz.github.io/_posts/2013-01-12-iOS-messaging-setup.md

 category: articles
 tags: [ejabberd, XMPP, iOS]
 ---
+**WARN: THIS POST IS INCOMPLETE AS EJABBERD WAS NOT THE TECHNOLOGY I USED LATER BUT OPENFIRE**

 Again, this is not a new topic.
 However, as you are here I assume you have solid understanding of iOS programming but limited knowledge of backend stuff(e.g. django/Erlang? programming, linux...), just like me.
 That is one reason I created this post.
 And another reason is that, most topics only talk about how to build up end-to-end communication from iOS client to the XMPP server but there is very limited information of how to **send push notifications to the iOS client when it goes to background** where the socket connect to the XMPP server is closed.

 As someone mentioned in [this post](http://news.ycombinator.com/item?id=323541), keep in mind that setting up XMPP is notrocket science, but non-trivial.
 Enough talk, let's get started.